D.R. Gruber

 Philosophy & AI

-David R. Gruber writes about how we think about AI and how it impacts out ideas about language, freedom, and Being.
-He draws on speculative philosphy, cultural theory, and consciousness studies.
+I write about why AI is persuasive and explore its relationship to past philosophical ideas about language, freedom, and Being.
+To do so, I draw on speculative philosphy, cultural theory, rhetoric, and consciousness studies.

 There is No Language for AI to speak